 In late 2000 I was working in the business brands side of Dragon (now Dragon Rouge) when I was asked to describe my role in the company

 I came up with a clunky but accurate 'Corporate Brand Identity Designer'.
 A couple of years later I argued that the context of a brand determines whether it's a business or consumer brand.
-Also, 'corporate identity' was beginning to look old-fashioned and corporations had been getting a bad rep and so I reduced the description to a leaner 'Brand Identity Designer'
+Also, 'corporate identity' was beginning to look old-fashioned and corporations had been getting a bad rap and so I reduced the description to a leaner 'Brand Identity Designer'

 Some might argue that Brand Designer or Branding Designer do equally good jobs of describing the role but these belie a misunderstanding of 'brand' in relation to 'brand identity'.
-A brand experience always includes a brand identity experience but a brand identity experience does not require a direct experience of a brand, which is usually tangible; either a product or service
+A brand experience always includes a brand identity experience but a brand identity experience does not require a direct experience of a brand, which is usually tangible as either a product or service

 The necessity to overstep this role description is further qualified by distinctions that I make within design.
 In short, there are two aspect to design: (1) design as form-giving and (2) design as configuration.
-As all creative endeavours require unique configurations but not necessarily unique material form, the value of design as configuration has become ignoreable.
-This is especially because design tools are now ubiquitous and it only makes sense to speak of design in the context of direct and material form-giving
+As all creative endeavours require unique configurations but not necessarily unique material form, the value of design as configuration has become redundant.
+This is especially so because design tools are now ubiquitous and it only makes sense to speak of design in the context of direct and material form-giving

 However, this role description only makes sense in the context of the overlapping specialist areas of business strategy, brand strategy and brand identity design.
 From now on I will be using the venn diagram above as a symbol to act as a reminder of this presentation of my positioning